|Medication Administration in Community Settings

 According to the rules and regulations, unlicensed personnel must be appropriately trained to administer medications.
 This course has been designed to meet federal and state ICF/IID requirements.

 - Cancellations must be made at least 24 hours before the course.
 The course fee will be charged if cancellation is made in less than 24 hours.
 Registration is transferable to another person.

 - HCS provides ASL interpreting services to one Medication Administration course per quarter.
 Classes marked with an asterisk (*) offer interpreting services.
 You must request an interpreter at least 10 business days prior to the scheduled training.
 If an interpreter is not requested, no interpreting services will be available the day of the course.
-In order to request interpreting services, please contact Dave.
+In order to request interpreting services, please contact Karen.